-(1) "Airborne Toxic Risk Reduction Measure" means changes at a stationary source that reduce or eliminate toxic air contaminant emissions subject to this rule.
-Airborne toxic risk reduction measures may include changes in production processes, feed stock modifications, product reformulations, production system modifications, system enclosures, emissions capture, emissions control, emissions conversion, or modifications to operational standards or practices.
+(1) "Airborne Toxic Risk Reduction Measure(s)" means changes control

+San Diego County Air Pollution Control District Regulation XII - Workshop Draft (08/05/21) -1measures at a stationary source that reduce or eliminate toxic air contaminant emissions subject to this rule and associated health risks, whose reductions are real, permanent, quantifiable, and enforceable through District permits or permit conditions.
+Airborne toxic risk reduction measures may include changes in production processes, feed stock modifications, product reformulations, production system modifications, system enclosures or relocations within the facility, emissions capture, emissions control, emissions conversion, or modifications to operational standards or practices.
 Airborne toxic risk reduction measures do not include measures which will result in an increased health risk to the public from exposures to the toxic chemical in another media, nor which will result in an increased health risk to stationary source workers or the consumer.